John Saint Ryan: Career

 Ryan made his acting debut in 1983 in G.B.H. and soon landed a small role in the hit British soap opera Emmerdale (then known as Emmerdale Farm) as Jameson.
 Ryan appeared in theatre productions of Far from the Madding Crowd and A Streetcar Named Desire, and in supporting roles in films and television series including Coronation Street (as Charlie Whelan), Buffy the Vampire Slayer, General Hospital, Murder, She Wrote, Cybill, and the made-for-TV movie The Heidi Chronicles.
 Ryan also played the main antagonist Cyborg in American Cyborg: Steel Warrior.

 Ryan moved to California in the early 1990s.
-He owns and operates the Red Rose Ranch, a working horse and cattle ranch near Inyokern, California, where he raises, boards, and sells horses.
-He trains horses and riders in both dressage and western riding; Ryan's specialty is the doma vaquera style of western riding, a Spanish form of competitive Western pleasure riding.
-He has won multiple national and international titles in the sport, and he has written books and produced videos on the doma vaquera style.
+He owned and operated the "Red Rose Ranch", a working horse and cattle ranch near Inyokern, California, where he raised, boarded, and sold horses.
+He trained horses and riders in both dressage and western riding; Ryan's specialty was the doma vaquera style of western riding, a Spanish form of competitive Western pleasure riding.
+He won multiple national and international titles in the sport, and wrote books and produced videos on the doma vaquera style.

-Personal life
+Personal life and death

-Saint Ryan married Joyce and has three sons.
-One of whom, Samuel Barker (born 1980), is a lighting director and has won Emmy Awards for his work on The Voice (American TV series).
-Saint Ryan is a keen supporter of Burnley Football Club.
+Saint Ryan married Joyce and had three sons.
+One of them, Samuel Barker (born 1980), is a lighting director and has won Emmy Awards for his work on The Voice.
+Saint Ryan was a keen supporter of Burnley Football Club.

+Saint Ryan died of a heart attack on 3 April 2025, at the age of 72.